DHI/mikeio/docs/dfsu.md

     mikeio.spatial.FM_geometry.GeometryFM.type_name
 ```

+`GeometryFM` has a number of child classes: [GeometryFM3D](GeometryFM3D), [GeometryFMVerticalProfile](GeometryFMVerticalProfile), [GeometryFMVerticalColumn](GeometryFMVerticalColumn), [GeometryFMPointSpectrum](GeometryFMPointSpectrum), [GeometryFMLineSpectrum](GeometryFMLineSpectrum), and [GeometryFMAreaSpectrum](GeometryFMAreaSpectrum) with specialized functionality according to the type of dfsu file.

-If a .dfsu file is *read* with mikeio.read, the returned Dataset ds will contain a Flexible Mesh Geometry `geometry`.
+If a .dfsu file is *read* with `mikeio.read()`, the returned Dataset ds will contain a Flexible Mesh Geometry `geometry`.
 If a .dfsu or a .mesh file is *opened* with mikeio.open, the returned object will also contain a Flexible Mesh Geometry `geometry`.

 ```python
 >>> import mikeio